glomadrian/Grav/README.md

 ## Attributions
 * Thanks to @manolovn (Manuel vera) for [Trianglify](https://github.com/manolovn/trianglify)  i get the point generators from his repository
+* Thanks to @jlmd for the corrections made to this Readme

 For Gradle